Are You Looking for Plantar Fasciitis Treatment in Melbourne?

 This is very rarely offered as in most cases plantar fasciitis recovers with conservative treatment options.
 Surgical methods include a procedure called a fasciotomy which involves splitting the fascia, thus reducing the tension within it.
 Surgical treatments have a good success rate but require rehabilitation post surgery.

 Robert Harvey (AFL Footballer)

-Robert Harvery mentioned on the Football Show (Channel 9) how he jumped off a table in his kitchen in an attempt to rupture his plantar fascia.
+Robert Harvery mentioned on the Football Show (Channel 9) how he jumped off a table in his kitchen in an attempt to rupture his plantar fascia (yes – for the purpose of plantar fascia treatment!).
 This was in an effort to avoid surgery and ensure that he could recover quickly and plan in the upcoming finals series.
-Note - this is not the recommended treatment strategy for our patients with plantar fasciitis.
+Note – this is not the recommended treatment strategy for our patients with plantar fasciitis.

 Plantar fasciitis can be a troublesome problem which can cause difficulty walking.

-A number of plantar fasciitis treatments are available but conservative management appears to be the best way forward.
+A number of plantar fasciitis treatments (or plantar fascia treatment) are available but conservative management appears to be the best way forward.

 If you are concerned about your foot problems and think you may be suffering from Plantar Fasciitis, please call our clinic and arrange a time for diagnosis and treatment.

 Plantar Fascia -itis